half-metal/lumberjill-backend-node/README.md

 # lumberjill-backend-node
-More info here which describes how this node agent can be used https://github.com/half-metal/frontend-sveltekit-lumberjill/blob/master/README.md
+More info which describes how this node agent can be used with frontend: https://github.com/half-metal/frontend-sveltekit-lumberjill/blob/master/README.md